Spain’s coronavirus deaths leap; Prince Charles now infected

 Cases edged up in countries with fragile health care systems.
 The caseload in South Africa rose past 700 as the country got ready to go on lockdown Friday, and Russia reported 163 new cases overnight for a total of 658.

-Russia’s prime minister ordered provincial governors to move more quickly to ready hospital beds for patients as the outbreak spreads across the vast country, and President Vladimir Putin ordered the military to train for helping handle the pandemic.
+Russia’s prime minister ordered provincial governors to move more quickly to ready hospital beds for patients, and Putin ordered the military to train to help handle the crisis.

 Rising reported from Berlin, Parra from Madrid and Long from Washington.
 Associated Press reporters around the world contributed.